surveyjs/survey-pdf/README.md

 - Automatic page breaks
 - Markdown support
 - Customizable page format and font
-- Option to add a header and footer both on a page and an entire survey level
+- Support for headers and footers both on a page and an entire survey level
 - An API to download a fillable survey form as a document file in a traditional PDF format
-- PDF Form convertion to Blob, Base64 URL, or Raw PDF
+- PDF Form conversion to Blob, Base64 URL, or Raw PDF

 ## Get Started